schulle4u/yellow-extensions-schulle4u/readingtime/README.md

 <p align="right"><a href="README-de.md">Deutsch</a> &nbsp; <a href="README.md">English</a></p>

-# Readtime 0.8.20
+# Readingtime 0.8.20

 Show estimated reading time for page content.

 ## How to show estimated reading time

-Create a `[readtime]` shortcut.
+Create a `[readingtime]` shortcut.
 The following optional argument is available:

 `WordsPerMinute` = The amount of words per minute to calculate the estimated reading time (default: 250).